A-Glazer/A-Glazer.github.io/_posts/2019-10-29-scopes_and_hoisting.markdown

 **What about a function?**

-A function does not need to be defined before it is declared.
+Unlike variables, functions get hoisted - both the definition and assignment.
+Therefore, if you call on a function before it was assigned, the code will read it as if it was both defined and assigned at the top of the scope.
 For example:

 ```
 testFunct()